Right Arrow

 The operational cost of unsecured parking areas

-For Loss Prevention Directors and VPs, the friction points are clear.
-You are tasked with protecting assets and ensuring safety, often with limited resources and legacy technology that fails to provide real-time value.
+For directors and regional managers, the friction points are clear.
+You're tasked with protecting assets and ensuring safety, often with limited resources and legacy technology that fails to provide real-time value.
+The industry is moving away from passive surveillance because traditional video recording systems provide only historical documentation rather than preventive capability (Source: Autoinsurance).

 Common frustrations for retail loss prevention leaders

-1. Reactive video systems: Traditional cameras often only record incidents after they occur.
-This means theft has already happened, or property damage is done before anyone knows about it.
+• Reactive video systems: traditional cameras often only record incidents after they occur.
+Theft happens, or property damage is done before anyone knows about it.
 This reactive approach fails to improve safety outcomes or mitigate losses.

-2. False alarm fatigue: Motion-based alerts are frequently triggered by weather, blowing debris, or stray animals.
-This high rate of false positives leads to "boy who cried wolf" syndrome, where genuine security events are ignored.
+• False alarm fatigue: motion-based alerts are frequently triggered by weather, blowing debris, or stray animals.
+Research indicates that intelligent video surveillance systems using behavioral analysis can reduce false alarm rates by up to 90% (Source: Hamiltonpolice On Ca).
+Without this filtering, teams suffer from "boy who cried wolf" syndrome, where genuine security events get ignored.

-3. Coverage gaps: Large retail environments, especially big box stores and grocery chains, have blind spots in loading docks and perimeter areas where criminals know they can operate unseen.
+• Coverage gaps: large retail environments, especially big box stores and grocery chains, have blind spots in loading docks and perimeter areas where criminals know they can operate unseen.

-4. Investigation time: Manually reviewing hours of footage to find a specific vehicle or individual is a massive drain on operational resources, taking hours that could be spent on pre-emptive safety measures.
+• Investigation time: manually reviewing hours of footage to find a specific vehicle or individual is a massive drain on operational resources—time that could be spent on preemptive safety measures.

 Mapping obstacles to video AI solutions